 Penny St John – government relations, communications strategy and delivery.
 Penny joined the Co-op after working at EECA on climate change communication and stakeholder relationships.
 She is interested in what motivates communities and businesses to respond to climate change and how that change can be supported by effective communication.
 Penny has also worked in communication management roles in health and as a journalist.
 Penny’s Linkedin profile.

-Sarah Cull-Luketina – Sarah trained and worked as a scientist before completing a Masters in Science Communication majoring in factual and documentary filmmaking.
+Sarah Cull-Luketina – video production and writing.
+Sarah trained and worked as a scientist before completing a Masters in Science Communication majoring in factual and documentary filmmaking.
 She has worked on several international and local documentary series, and produced video and written content for several government departments and agencies – predominantly with a climate change and conservation focus.
 Her skills include shooting, editing, social media content creation, writing/researching and producing, and she can turn her hand to both visual and written storytelling.
 Sarah’s Linkedin profile.

 Kirsten Taylor – Most recently, Kirsten was Sustainability Brewer at The Fermentist.
 She planned and created this sustainability-focussed brewery/brand, introduced New Zealand’s first carbonzero beer and led The Fermentist’s first sustainability report using Future-Fit sustainability benchmarking.
 Kirsten is passionate about sustainability and advocates for systemic change, collective action and meaningful business/community partnerships.
 In particular, she maintains long-term projects focussed on re-connection with nature can bring a wealth of benefits to both employees and businesses.
 Kirsten has a Masters in Sustainable Practice from the Ara Institute.
 Kirsten’s Linkedin profile.